ItalyPaleAle/francis/docs/content/workflows/examples/checkout.md

 )
 ```

-## The handlers
+## Handlers

-The charge is the one to get right.
+The charge is the most critical task.
 It uses the instance ID and step name as the payment provider's idempotency key, so an attempt that succeeded but could not report does not charge twice when it runs again.
 It returns the charge ID, which is what the refund needs:

 ```go
 type chargeResult struct {